Solar Power For Commercial IoT

 The last step is to choose energy harvesting and power management hardware.
 Texas Instruments BQ25570 is an ultra-low-power energy harvester IC that can also manage battery charging and features a regulated output power rail.

 We will configure the BQ25570 to charge a 40mAh rechargeable Li-Polymer battery and set the output voltage to 3V.
-This exact configuration is implemented in the Indoor Solar Development Kit (DEV-IN-BASIC).
+This exact configuration is implemented in the Solar Development Kit (DEV-BASIC).
 It can be used directly as a plug and play solution with any of PowerFilm’s low-light series solar panels.

 There are many energy harvesting and power management hardware options available which can be tailored to minimize cost, maximize performance, reduce physical footprint, and optimize systems.